alco/benchfella/README.md

 In order to start writing tests, add a directory called `bench` and put files with names that match the pattern `*_bench.exs` in it.
 Then run `mix bench`.
-Benchfella will then run each test for as many times as possible in given duration and run each test at least once.
-It then records the number of iterations and total runtime.
+Benchfella will then run each test for as many iterations as necessary so that the total running time is at least the specified duration.

 Example: